roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Yggdrasil whispered, during observing down from a great height upon the vast world.
 Well-maintained and lovely streets.
 All the variety of facilities.
 There is no discontent upon this planet.
-Everyone is content, doing what they want, when they want to, and but enjoying a life.
+Everyone is satisfied, doing what they want, when they want to, and but enjoying a life.
 Orbital elevator that higher than Yggdrasil.
 At the top of which a spaceport, whereat anchored ships from numerous planets.
 Serene world built by a pair of mothers.
 Utopia supported by dream-like technologies, dream-like knowledges, and overflowed with dream-like omnipresent love.
 By forming an alliance with similar planets, was being made a significant contributions to the perpetual happiness and harmony​ of this quadrant.